bredelings/BAli-Phy/README.md

  * autoconf
  * automake
  * libtool
-in order to generate the configure script and Makefiles.

-You can optionally install the cairo graphics library to build the `draw-tree` program for generating simple pictures of trees.
  * cairo (optional)

+If the cairo graphics library is installed, then the post-run analysis script will generate a simple SVG tree figure.

 Build
 -----